NickColley/design-of-forms/src/deciding-requirements/collecting-assembling-and-analysing-relevant-information/index.md

 purposes of the form, the operation, the procedure etc.; what are the essential needs or unalterable limitations?

-(2) How is the work done? i.e. what are the processes, operations and documents involved;
+(2) HOW is the work done? i.e. what are the processes, operations and documents involved;

-(3) Wuy is the work done in the manner prescribed?
+(3) WHY is the work done in the manner prescribed?

-(4) WuHo does the work and to what extent?
+(4) WHO does the work and to what extent?

 (5) WHERE is the work done and what limitations does this impose?

 (6) WHEN is the work done and what limitations does this impose?

-(7) WuICcH related activities elsewhere need consideration with the form or work being studied?
+(7) WHICH related activities elsewhere need consideration with the form or work being studied?

 Whenever practicable figures should be obtained indicative of: